 College officials will grant appropriate credit for prior training or experience upon review and verification of its validity under the Cosmetology Act and the California State Board of Barbering and Cosmetology Rules and Regulations.
 Occasionally, a student acceptance by the institute will depend entirely on the credit evaluation conducted by the California State Board of Barbering and Cosmetology.
-Before enrolling in PIB, it is the student responsibility to obtain the state's evaluation.
-Freshmen Class: The freshman curriculum for each of the courses requires a specific number of hours of classroom lectures, demonstrations and student practice.
+Before enrolling in PIB, it is the student's responsibility to obtain the state's evaluation.
+Freshmen Class: The freshman curriculum for each of the courses requires a specific number of hours of classroom lectures, demonstrations, and student practice.
 The freshman class teaches and introduces the basics of those areas that the student will need to know to pass the California State Board of Barbering and Cosmetology examination.
 From this initial introduction, the student will learn all the fundamental basics for his/her future and career.
 The hours spent in the freshman class are 200 for the cosmetology course and 50 for the Nail Care course.
 PIB considers the freshman classes to be the foundation for the students' learning process.

-Graduation Diploma
+Graduation Requirements to Obtain Your Diploma

-When a student has completed the required clock hours, theory hours and practical operations for his/her course of study with a GPA (Grade Point Average) of "C" (70%) or better, and the student has paid in full all tuition and fees he/she receives a Diploma certifying his/her graduation of the appropriate course of study.
+When a student has completed the required clock hours, theory hours, practical operations, workbooks, chapter exams, final exams, and all required coursework for his/her course of study with a GPA (Grade Point Average) of "C" (70%) or better and the student has paid in full all tuition and fees, he/she will receive a Diploma certifying his/her graduation of the appropriate course of study.
 The school will assist the students in completing the necessary documents to file for the appropriate California State Board of Barbering and Cosmetology Examination.

-Leave Of Absence
+Leave Of Absence Policy